 - It is best to know and practice at least two ways out of the building.

-- Once you exit the building, move to a designated meeting area 150 feet or further away from the building to provide clear access to responding emergency personnel.
+- Once you exit the building, report to your building's designated assembly area.
+If you are unfamiliar with this area, move to a safe location away from the building.
+This will allow others to evacuate unobstructed from the building and provide clear access to responding emergency personnel.

 - In times of inclement weather, seek shelter in other near-by, unaffected facilities, but do not block the exits inside the other buildings.

-- You can also ask someone exiting the building to notify the emergency responders (Police or Fire) or a CMU Safe Ambassador/Floor Marshal outside the building of your location and need for assistance.
+- You can also ask someone exiting the building to notify the emergency responders (Police or Fire) or a CMUSafe Ambassador outside the building of your location and need for assistance.

 Fire Extinguisher Use

 Some basic knowledge regarding the safe and appropriate use of fire extinguishers is essential.
 Fire extinguishers are designed to fight only small fires (the size of a wastebasket) and must be used correctly.
 Remember to never fight a spreading fire.
 No attempts should be made to extinguish any fire physically larger than you.